-Rayleigh’s Criterion which is the generally accepted criterion for resolving minimum detail, basically says, you can see things that are smaller if you’re eyes are bigger.
+Rayleigh’s Criterion which is the generally accepted criterion for resolving minimum detail, basically says you can see things that are smaller if your eyes are bigger.
 That’s why deep water sea animals, where the light is dim, have giant eyeballs.
 Like the giant squid.
-This is because of diffraction, larger pupils helps the animal resolve smaller details.
+This is because of diffraction, larger pupils help the animal resolve smaller details.
 Ever notice little baby fish always have such big eyes?

 Back To Diffraction – The Math

 With Diffraction, once you get to a point where the aperture gets so small, it will begin to bend and diffract the light to the point of it being detectable by our microscopic camera sensor pixels.